 To maximize the benefit of borax for your arthritis, do drink plenty of water with it.
 Do get light exercise as you are able.
 Do take care of yourself and eat well.

-Is there an Alternative to Borax for Arthritis?
+Alternative to Borax for Arthritis?

 Not everyone is comfortable using borax internally to treat health problems.
 The boron in borax is critical to bone and joint health and can be obtained from sources other than borax.
 Boron supplements are available.
 Calcium Fructoborate is another supplement option.
 Foods like nuts and legumes do contain boron, but boron deficiency is still not uncommon.